Advanced Parent Leadership Training

 In return, parents are prepared to take the next step in a variety of roles that best meet their values and passion.
-VFN works to support and connect parents with similar passions towards making a difference for families that follow.
-Various opportunities include, leading support groups, educational courses, manning exhibitor tables, serving on various committees, planning VFN events and other parent leadership modeling that provides context and validity to the role.
+VFN works to support and connect parents with similar passions towards making a difference for families who are following in their footsteps.
+Various opportunities include leading support groups, educational courses, manning exhibitor tables, serving on various committees, planning VFN events, and other parent leadership modeling that provides context and validity to the role.

-This training is meant for parents or primary caregivers who have children and youth with mental health needs (or parents whose adult children were diagnosed as children) and want to use their experiences to help other parents.
+This training is meant for parents or primary caregivers who have children and youth with mental health needs (or parents whose adult children were diagnosed before the age of 18) and want to use their experiences to help other parents.
 More specifically: